 - starting with 10 December 2001, applicants are no longer required to register their citizenship, but the registration is mandatory when requesting the issuance of a New Zealand passport.

-Persons who want to start their citizenship by descent application in 2025 must know that the application can be processed in approximately 50 days (this also includes the passport application formalities).
+Persons who want to start their citizenship by descent application in 2026 must know that the application can be processed in approximately 40 days (this also includes the passport application formalities).
+Our team of immigration lawyers in New Zealand can offer additional information to those who want to start the citizenship application in 2026 (by descent, naturalization, by birth, etc.).

-What is the law on citizenship by descent in New Zealand in 2025?
+What is the law on citizenship by descent in New Zealand in 2026?

 Foreigners interested in the procedures for citizenship in New Zealand or those who live here as permanent residents and who can qualify for citizenship by descent should know that the main rule of law regulating citizenship matters is the Citizenship Act 1977, amended in 2000 and which can be found here.